-KFOR monitors the Kosovo Protection Corps, which was formed in 1999 from the Kosovo Liberation Army.
-Although ostensibly meant to deal with civil emergencies, the KPC is seen by many of its members and many Kosovar Albanians as the nucleus of a future army of an independent Kosovo.
-KFOR's presence also deters possible Serbian aggression or military provocations against Kosovo, although an invasion of Kosovo by Serbian troops appears unlikely.
-Nevertheless, Belgrade could escalate tension or even provoke violence over flashpoints such as the divided town of Mitrovica in northern Kosovo, if Kosovo becomes independent.
-On the other hand, KFOR may also be needed to counter violence by ethnic Albanians if Kosovars grow impatient with delays in the recognition of Kosovo's independence.
-Given these concerns, the presence of KFOR will be needed for some time after Kosovo's status is determined, although the mission may eventually be turned over to the EU and all U.S. combat troops withdrawn, as in Bosnia, if Kosovo stabilizes.
+KFOR's presence deters possible Serbian aggression or military provocations against Kosovo, although an invasion of Kosovo by Serbian troops appears unlikely.
+Nevertheless, KFOR has already been deployed to deal with violence in such flashpoints as the divided town of Mitrovica in northern Kosovo, and may face similar or greater challenges in the future.
+KFOR will also oversee the establishment of Kosovo's new army, the Kosovo Security Force, as foreseen by the Ahtisaari plan.
+Given these concerns, the presence of KFOR will be needed for some time, although the mission may eventually be turned over to the EU and all U.S. combat troops withdrawn, as in Bosnia, if Kosovo stabilizes and Serbia is viewed as not posing a military threat to an independent Kosovo.

-Restructuring the International Civilian Presence in the Region.
+Restructuring the International Role in the Region.
 Another issue, linked to EUFOR and KFOR's future, is how to reorganize the international civilian presence in the region.
 U.S. and European officials say that the ad hoc arrangements cobbled together at the end of the conflicts in Bosnia and Kosovo, under which local authorities are supervised and sometimes overruled by international bureaucracies (the Office of the High Representative in Bosnia, the U.N.
 Mission in Kosovo) should be phased out.
 They believe that the two main forces for Euro-Atlantic integration, the European Union and NATO, should have a clear leading role in the region, but through advice and aid, not direct rule.